Wet wipe: Uses

 Wet wipes can serve a number of personal and household purposes.
 Although marketed primarily for wiping infants' bottoms in diaper changing, it is not uncommon for consumers to also use the product to clean floors, toilet seats, and other surfaces around the home.
-Parents also use wet wipes, or as they are called for baby care, baby wipes, for wiping up baby vomit and to clean babies' hands and faces.
+Parents also use wet wipes for baby care such as wiping up baby vomit and to clean babies' hands and faces.

 Baby wipes

 Baby wipes are wet wipes used to cleanse the sensitive skin of infants.
 These are saturated with solutions anywhere from gentle cleansing ingredients to alcohol-based "cleaners".
 Baby wipes are typically different pack counts (ranging up to 80 or more sheets per pack), and come with dispensing mechanisms.
 The origin of baby wipes most likely came in the mid-1950s as more people were travelling and needed a way to clean up on the go.
 One of the first companies to produce these was a company called Nice-Pak.
 They made napkin sized paper cloth saturated with a scented skin cleanser.

 The first wet-wipe products specifically marketed as baby wipes, such as Kimberly-Clark's Huggies wipes and Procter & Gamble's Pampers wipes, appeared on the market in 1990.
 As the technology to produce wipes matured and became more affordable, smaller brands began to appear.
 By the 1990s, most super stores like Kmart and Wal-Mart had their own private label brand of wipes made by other manufacturers.
-After this period there was a boom in the industry and many local brands started manufacturing because of low entry barriers.
+After this period, there was a boom in the industry and many local brands started manufacturing because of low entry barriers.

-In December 2018, a New Zealand company launched the country's first ever wet and baby wipe alternative, the BDÉT Foam Wash.

 Toilet wet wipes

 Toilet wet wipes are sometimes preferred to standard toilet paper.
 Many brands sell toilet wet wipes, claiming they are "flushable".
 However, they do not decompose in septic tanks as they are made of polyester or polypropylene.
 In 2013 a Consumer Reports article said that none of the leading brands could pass their test.

+Fresh'n was a United States toilet paper substitute, a moistened flushable biodegradable toilet towel, created as a test product by the American Can Company in the early 1970s.
+It was marketed with the slogan, "I don't use toilet paper."
+It was to be test marketed in Omaha and Phoenix and while American Can reported a 10% market share initially.
+Fresh'n never made it to retail shelves in the Arizona test market.

 Personal hygiene

 Wet wipes are often included as part of a standard sealed cutlery package offered in restaurants or along with airline meals.

-Wet wipes began to be marketed as a luxury alternative to toilet paper by 2005 by companies such as Kimberly-Clark and Procter & Gamble.
+Wet wipes began to be marketed as a luxury alternative to toilet paper in the mid 2000s by companies such as Kimberly-Clark and Procter & Gamble.
 They are dispensed in the toilets of restaurants, service stations, doctors' offices, and other places with public use.

-Wet wipes have also found a use among visitors to outdoor music festivals, particularly those who camp, as an alternative to communal showers.